 There’s one more way you can avoid the harmful effects of self-tanner—and that’s by switching to a wash-off bronzing product instead.

-The new generation of face and body bronzers are formulated to deliver instant, long-lasting colour that mimics a natural tan.
-There’s no waiting for the formula to develop, no icky self-tanner smell, and (in most cases) no rubbing off onto your clothes.
+There’s a new generation of face and body bronzers that deliver instant, long-lasting colour to mimic a natural tan.
+There’s no waiting around for the formula to develop, no icky self-tanner smell, and (in most cases) no rubbing off onto your clothes.

 Here are the best self-tanner alternatives to try: